JixuanRickyLi/jixuanrickyli.github.io/_posts/2019-03-29-Install-TensorFlow-GPU-by-Anaconda(conda install tensorflow-gpu).md

 ---
 layout:     post
-title:      Install TensorFlow-GPU by Anaconda (conda install tensorflow-gpu)
+title:      This is a sample post, not posted by me :)
 subtitle:   It might be the simplest way to install Tensorflow or Tensorflow-GPU by conda install in the conda environment
-date:       2019-03-29
+date:       2021-01-01
-author:     Wang Pei
+author:     R.
 header-img: img/art-Anaconda-TensorFlow.jpg
 catalog: true
 tags:
     - ubuntu
     - TensorFlow
-    - 深度学习
+    - Deep Learning
     - CUDA
 ---